Alan Doherty's things anyone setting up a sender policy framework record properly should know

 this is equivalent to a sender ID mail envelope from policy

-but to avoid it causing mailing list mail to fail you can define a non failing pra policy
+but to avoid it causing mailing list mail to fail you must define a non failing (ending ?all) pra policy

 in other words positive pass mail from your ips but treat as neutral mail from other ips (don't break mailinglists/forwarders/legit partners/esps)

-the best option is just have a open policy for people checking sender-id pra, and ignore other cases
+the best option is just have a open policy for people checking sender-id pra, and ignore other use cases

 aka 'if checking sender-id just accept all forgeries from everyone'